nimwunnan/conceptuallabor.com/_texts/theory-expanded.md

 ---------------------------------

 The fundamental components are simply categories, and very basic ones at that.
-We can use the terms actor, work, and context to distinguish between fundamentally different areas of our labor, but we use much more concrete terms and finer distinctions to actually accomplish work.
+We can use the terms `actor`, `work`, and `context` to distinguish between fundamentally different areas of our labor, but we use much more concrete terms and finer distinctions to actually accomplish work.

 Deconstructing our labor into the terms of the Theory is like diagramming a sentence into the parts of speech.
 It is a structure that only has meaning when we fill it with our thoughts and ideas.